dawsers/scroll/README.md

 "scrollbar".

 *scroll* uses a modified version of [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) which is included in the source tree and linked statically.
+So if you want to build *scroll*, you will need to install its dependencies plus wlroots's dependencies.

 ### Arch Linux